🎓 Offline & Online Classes Available — Register Today for Fluent English Learning!

 Ans.
 He loses interest in the things that he wanted earlier because he wanted his parents whom he had lost.
 Now nothing in this world could pacify him except his parents.

 Ans.
 In the end, a man saves him from being trampled under the feet of walking crowd.
-He lifts the boy up and tries to pacify him everything he previously wanted but he refuses them all.
+He lifts the boy up and tries to pacify him with everything he previously wanted but he refuses them all.

 The story does not mention whether he was rejoined by his parents or not but in all probability the police might have helped him in rejoining his parents.